-Your Water Rates
+Your Water AND WASTEWATER Rates

 Water-service rates are based on the real costs of treating and delivering water to customers, and are regulated by state public utilities commissions (PUCs).
 In Pennsylvania, rates must be approved by the Pennsylvania Public Utility Commission.